shalev0512/square_service/README.md

 # square_service
-a service that get's an ineger and returns it's sqaure (int64 -> float64)
+a service that get's an integer (int64) and returns its sqaure, its cube and its square root()